mozman/ezdxf/docs/source/usage_for_beginners.rst

 .. seealso::

-    Documentation for :func:`ezdxf.drawing.Drawing.save` and
+    Documentation for :func:`ezdxf.document.Drawing.save` and
-    :func:`ezdxf.drawing.Drawing.saveas`, for more information about file
+    :func:`ezdxf.document.Drawing.saveas`, for more information about file
     management go to the :ref:`dwgmanagement` section.

 Create a New DXF File